rust-lang/rust/text/0000-stable-simd.md

 often isn't good enough or otherwise doesn't expose the functionality we want.

-For **explicit and guaranteed simd** on stable Rust you'll be using a new module in the standard library, `std::vendor`.
-The `std::vendor` module is defined by vendors, not us actually!
+For **explicit and guaranteed simd** on stable Rust you'll be using a new module in the standard library, `std::arch`.
+The `std::arch` module is defined by vendors/architectures, not us actually!
 For example Intel [publishes a list of intrinsics][intel-intr] as does [ARM][arm-intr].
-These exact functions and their signatures will be available in `std::vendor` with types translated to Rust (e.g. `int32_t` becomes `i32`).
-Vendor specific types like `__m128i` on Intel will also live in `std::vendor`.
+These exact functions and their signatures will be available in `std::arch` with types translated to Rust (e.g. `int32_t` becomes `i32`).
+Vendor specific types like `__m128i` on Intel will also live in `std::arch`.

 For example let's say that we're writing a function that encodes a `&[u8]` in ascii hex and we want to convert `&[1, 2]` to `"0102"`.
 The [stdsimd]